Introduction to a proposed book

 the depth of the atmosphere increased, the depth of waters increased and the depth of the

 crust increased.
-Over geologic time it was a slow progression of a very volatile picture.
+Over geologic time it was a slow progression of inexorable forces

 Solar radiation includes the spectrum from far infrared through ultraviolet and X-ray